bonzaiferroni/Screeps3D/README.md

 To build a 3D client for Screeps.

 ## Progress
-At the moment everything is the simplest working solution.
-Only a single room can be loaded per session (close and restart to load a new room).
-Shard0 is the only working shard.

 I think it has a fairly solid foundation so that if anyone wants to contribute to it, it is at a good point.
 There is a websocket/http client that could be fleshed out more but has all the basic functionality.
 There is a solid system for rendering rooms/objects.
 At the moment the project is organized into two systems:

 * ScreepsAPI - HTTP/Websocket client for communicating with the server